tomojitakasu/PocketSDR/doc/algo_desc.md

 ---
 <br>

 Navigation decoding is run from `track_sig()` after navigation pull-in.
 The dispatcher `sdr_nav_decode()` selects a signal-specific decoder based on `ch->sig`.

 The common decoder pattern is:

-1. Convert prompt I correlations to hard symbols, or collect one symbol per secondary-code epoch.
+1. Convert prompt I correlations to soft binary symbols, or collect one soft symbol per secondary-code epoch.
 2. Establish symbol sync by checking bit transitions or secondary-code timing.
 3. Search frame preambles or known synchronization symbol patterns.
 4. Decode FEC if the signal uses convolutional, LDPC, BCH, or other coding.